healthyregions/oepsData/README.md

 ### Managing data dictionaries

-Data dictionaries are downloaded from Github and parsed with `data_raw/data-raw/AddInternalData.R`.
+Data dictionaries are downloaded from Github and parsed with `data-raw/AddInternalData.R`.
 To update data dictionaries:

-1. `source("data-raw/AddInternalData.R")
+1. `source("data-raw/AddInternalData.R")`
+  - If you get an error like `cannot unload 'dplyr'` while running this command, try closing and reopening RStudio.
 2. `R.sysdata` will be altered -- commit these changes.

-## Author
+## Authors

 Ashlynn Wimer (@bucketteOfIvy)
+Adam Cox (@mradamcox)

 ## License